hanabi/hanabi.github.io/misc/convention-changes.md

 # Changes to _The H-Group Convention Framework_

-- The set of conventions that everyone to in the group agrees to is defined as the _Convention Framework_.
+- The set of conventions that everyone in the group agrees to is defined as the _Convention Framework_.
 - The framework evolves over time, as new strategies are thought up, older strategies are no longer used, and existing strategies are changed.

 ## Who can submit changes to the _Convention Framework_?